Excelitas-PCO/pco.recorder-samples/README.md

 ## Installation

 To use this example project you can either clone, fork or download the source code.
-After you have configured everything to your needs you can simply configure, build and install it using cmake.
+After you have configured everything to your needs, you can simply configure, build and install it using cmake.

 ### Configuration

-The **CMakePresets.json** contain already predefined configurations for cmake builds on windows and linux.
+The **CMakePresets.json** contain already predefined configurations for cmake builds on Windows and Linux.

 Beside of the preset name and description we have the following variables which you can configure to your needs:

 #### generator
-Here we use *Ninja* as it is available both on linux and on windows systems, but you can of course change this
+Here we use *Ninja* as it is available both on Linux and on Windows systems, but you can of course change this.

 #### binaryDir
 This defines where the build files go to.
-Our default here is *<preset name>/build*, so e.g. *release_lnx/build* for the *release_lnx* preset
+Our default here is *<preset name>/build*, so e.g. *release_lnx/build* for the *release_lnx* preset.

 #### CMAKE_BUILD_TYPE
 Build type.
-This matches with our preset names
+This matches with our preset names.

 #### CMAKE_INSTALL_PREFIX
-This defines where the files should be installed to when calling ```cmake --install``` Our default here is *<preset name>/install*, so e.g. *release_lnx/install* for the *release_lnx* preset
+This defines where the files should be installed to when calling ```cmake --install```.
+Our default here is *<preset name>/install*, so e.g. *release_lnx/install* for the *release_lnx* preset.

 #### PCO_PACKAGE_INSTALL_DIR
 This specifies the root path to your installation of the **pco.recorder** package.
 Our default here is the system wide installation path, so normally you do not need to change it.
-If you installed pco.recorder on windows as user, you need to adapt this to the actual installation path of pco.recorder
+If you installed pco.recorder on Windows as user, you need to adapt this to the actual installation path of pco.recorder.

 #### AUTO_UPDATE_PCO_PACKAGE
-If this flag is set to true, the *./externals/pco/CMakeLists.txt* will automatically update the **pco.recorder** related files from the pco.recorder install path, e.g. when you install a new version of pco.recorder the examples will automatically be updated on the next reconfiguration.
+If this flag is set to true, the *./externals/pco/CMakeLists.txt* will automatically update the **pco.recorder** related files from the pco.recorder install path, e.g. when you install a new version of pco.recorder, the examples will automatically be updated on the next reconfiguration.

-If you want to disable this mechanism, just set ```"AUTO_UPDATE_PCO_PACKAGE": false```
+If you want to disable this mechanism, just set ```"AUTO_UPDATE_PCO_PACKAGE": false``` .